Infertility

 Ageing

 Age is a critical factor affecting a woman’s fertility woman.
-In our society many women choose to delay having children.
+In our society, many women choose to delay having children.
 Some of the common reasons for this include education and career demands, financial stability, second marriages/relationships and waiting for a suitable partner.

 Reproductive function declines as a woman ages, particularly after the age of 35.
-Women are born with a finite number of eggs, unlike men who produce sperm most of their adult life.
+Women are born with a finite number of eggs, unlike men who produce sperm for most of their adult life.
 In the years approaching menopause, there are fewer and fewer eggs left in the ovary.
 The quality of eggs also diminishes as a woman gets older.
 When a woman is in her late thirties, there is an increase in chromosome abnormalities that can result in birth defects like Down syndrome.

 Ageing can also affect other reproductive organs and functions, such as the uterus, hormone production, and ovulation.
 There is also a higher incidence of miscarriage in women in their late thirties.